oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/pagination.md

 ## OnlyArrow

-You may need in small spaces to remove the buttons and leave only the arrows for it we have the props `onlyArrows`
+You may need in small spaces to remove the buttons and leave only the arrows for it we have the property `onlyArrows`

 </card>